bukka/php-jsond/README.md

 ### Drop-in alternative for the standard JSON extension

-If jsond is compiled with `--enable-jsond-with-json-prefix`, than the json functions are replaced with jsond variants and the API is exactly the same as the API documented in [JSON documentation](http://php.net/json).
+If jsond is compiled with `--enable-jsond-prefixing`, than the json functions are replaced with jsond variants and the API is exactly the same as the API documented in [JSON documentation](http://php.net/json).

 ### JSOND IDE Auto Complete